xsf/xmpp.org/content/blog/newsletter/2025-03-05-newsletter.md

 ### XMPP Clients and Applications

 - [Conversations](https://conversations.im/) has released versions [2.17.10](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.17.10) and [2.17.12](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.17.12) for Android.
-- [Monocles Chat 2.0.5](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.0.5) has been released for Android.
-This version brings in several fixes.
+- [Dino](https://dino.im/) has released version [0.4.5](https://github.com/dino/dino/releases/tag/v0.4.5).
+- [Gajim](https://gajim.org/) has released version [2.0.0](https://dev.gajim.org/gajim/gajim/-/releases/2.0.0) and it comes with a big upgrade.
+Gajim migrated its user interface toolkit to GTK 4, which brings performance improvements and sets the ground for great features to follow.
+Check out the official [announcement](https://gajim.org/post/2025-02-28-gajim-2.0.0-released/) for more information and have a look at the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for a complete list.
 - [Kaidan](https://www.kaidan.im/) has released version [0.11.0](https://www.kaidan.im/2025/02/14/kaidan-0.11.0/) integrating Qt 6 support.
 In addition, this release improves the user interface and fixes some bugs.
 Have a look at the [changelog](https://www.kaidan.im/2025/02/14/kaidan-0.11.0/#changelog) for more details.
+- [Monocles Chat 2.0.5](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.0.5) has been released for Android.
+This version brings in several fixes.
 - [Movim](https://movim.eu/) has released version [0.29.2](https://github.com/movim/movim/releases/tag/v0.29.2) with some important fixes and improvements.
 Head over to the [Movim Blog](https://mov.im/community/pubsub.movim.eu/Movim/b23ec974-ace7-41e9-a3ac-5d3eb8ef8c1c) for all the details.
-- [Dino](https://dino.im/) has released version [0.4.5](https://github.com/dino/dino/releases/tag/v0.4.5).
 - [prose-web-app](https://github.com/prose-im/prose-app-web) has released versions [0.6.0](https://github.com/prose-im/prose-app-web/releases/tag/0.6.0) and [0.6.1](https://github.com/prose-im/prose-app-web/releases/tag/0.6.1) of its Web implementation of the [Prose](https://prose.org/) app.
-- [Gajim](https://gajim.org/) has released version [2.0.0](https://dev.gajim.org/gajim/gajim/-/releases/2.0.0) and it comes with a big upgrade.
-Gajim migrated its user interface toolkit to GTK 4, which brings performance improvements and sets the ground for great features to follow.
-Check out the official [announcement](https://gajim.org/post/2025-02-28-gajim-2.0.0-released/) for more information and have a look at the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for a complete list.

-{{< figure src="/images/newsletter/2025-03-05/gajim_main_window.png" caption="Gajim 2.0 main window" >}}
+{{< figure src="/images/newsletter/2025-03-05/gajim_main_window.png" caption="Gajim 2.0: Chat window" >}}

-{{< figure src="/images/newsletter/2025-03-05/gajim_mention.png" caption="Mention a participant by typing @nickname" >}}
+{{< figure src="/images/newsletter/2025-03-05/gajim_mention.png" caption="Gajim 2.0: Mention a participant by typing @nickname" >}}

 ### XMPP Servers